How Big Should Your Tent Be?

 Anand Giridharadas wrote a book a few years ago called The Persuaders about how skilled outreach workers changed enough minds to win on marriage equality and other issues; in his description, "The lifeblood of any free society is persuasion: changing other people’s minds in order to change things.
 But America is suffering a crisis of faith in persuasion that is putting its democracy and the planet itself at risk.
 Americans increasingly write one another off instead of seeking to win one another over.
 Debates are framed in moralistic terms, with enemies battling the righteous.
 Movements for justice build barriers to entry, instead of on-ramps.
 Political parties focus on mobilizing the faithful rather than wooing the skeptical.
 And leaders who seek to forge coalitions are labeled sellouts."

 Politics is not personal.
 When you do get out the vote work (and yeah, I've knocked some doors, mostly in Reno, since 2004), you are trying to get someone to vote for your candidate or bill, not find out if they have an impeccable moral history and like all the same things you do.
 I mean you do not knock on someone's door and say, well we're here to say you voted wrong earlier so please continue to do so because I came here to insult you, and I don't care if my side loses.

 Likewise you build coalitions.

-Someone commented on the social-media draft of this essay, " In San Diego we just witnessed Catholic priests working side by side with LGBTQ folks and Planned Parenthood because a proposed ordinance would protect immigrants, trans folks, and people seeking reproductive health care from the brutal overreach of the Trump administration.
+Someone commented on the social-media draft of this essay, "In San Diego we just witnessed Catholic priests working side by side with LGBTQ folks and Planned Parenthood because a proposed ordinance would protect immigrants, trans folks, and people seeking reproductive health care from the brutal overreach of the Trump administration.
 It passed the City Council unanimously."
 A coalition is by definition made up of people who have something in common, not everything in common.

 The right is very good at holding onto its base by telling them that we despise them; as journalist Paul Waldman wrote in 2018, "The right has a gigantic media apparatus that is devoted to convincing people that liberals disrespect them, plus a political party whose leaders all understand that that idea is key to their political project and so join in the chorus at every opportunity."
 He argued that there's not a lot liberals can do to change that, but he was writing in 2018, in a very different moment.
-In this time, when Trump voters are feeling disillusioned, betrayed, or brutally impacted by the Republican Party, as they watch it become more extreme, lawless, and destructive, there's an opportunity for something to shift.
-Making that belief in disrespect a public or face-to-face reality when there's a chance of changing people's minds or just accepting people who have changed their minds and building toward victory is not strategic.
-It throws away an opportunity for a shift.
-And yes, you can disagree about almost everything, and a lot of it is moral issues, but if there's no room for people to change their minds, learn, shift, improve, then there's no room for your coalition to grow.
+In this time, when Trump voters are feeling disillusioned, betrayed, or brutally impacted by the Republican Party, as they watch it become more extreme, lawless, and destructive, and in many cases feel the impact themselves, there's an opportunity for something to shift.
+In fact there is a shift underway, which should benefit everything everywhere.

 I'm delighted that Marjorie Taylor Greene, Lauren Boebert, and Thomas Massie are on board for the release of the Epstein files, and that doesn't change their record on other things or mean that I've invited them over for dinner.
 But this is not an essay about politicians but ordinary voters.
-I do hold elected officials to a higher standard than a lot of ordinary voters who are drowning in misinformation and/or living in communities where right-wing frames are the norm; billions of dollars have been spent to create those conditions by the gun lobby, far-right foundations, owners of major media outlets, white evangelical churches, and all the rest.
+I do hold elected officials to a higher standard than a lot of ordinary voters who are drowning in misinformation and/or living in communities where right-wing frames are the norm.
+Billions of dollars have been spent to create those conditions by the gun lobby, far-right foundations, owners of major media outlets, white evangelical churches, and all the rest.
 I couldn't hold elected office in part because I couldn't bear a job requiring being around people I disagree with so strongly, but that's part of the job, and a lot of elected officials I admire do it with grace.
 But I can at least not be an unwelcoming committee when there's a chance to shift the balance in our favor.
 It matters for everything, including the climate, immigrant rights, the rule of law, civil rights, and reversing the march toward authoritarianism.